bangalorejug/javafest/content/start-up.md

 To qualify for attendance at JAVAFEST, your startup must meet the following criteria:

-1. Located outside Bengaluru
-2. Employs less than 50 engineers
+1. Employs less than 50 engineers
-3. Works on any of the following technologies: Spring Boot, Java, Microservices, Serverless, Data Engineering, GCP Cloud, AWS Cloud, Azure Cloud, PostgreSQL, MySQL, Quarkus, Kafka, Data Mesh
+2. Works on any of the following technologies: Spring Boot, Java, Microservices, Serverless, Data Engineering, GCP Cloud, AWS Cloud, Azure Cloud, PostgreSQL, MySQL, Quarkus, Kafka, Data Mesh

 #### Registration Instructions